SolidCaterpillar/SWEN303-Group-Project-Part-2/Usability Test Results.md

     As earlier, same score

-28. **Problem**: Pay up was confusing -> incoming and upcoming are in separate places could be in one place **Severity Scale**: 3
+28. **Problem**: Pay up was confusing -> incoming and upcoming are in separate places could be in one place. \
+**Severity Scale**: 3

     This is in the homepage, upcoming expenses was confusing to users.
 Shows the need for a tutorial or clear seperation.

-29. **Problem**: The help and support tab was separate in the settings **Severity Scale**: 4
+29. **Problem**: The help and support tab was separate in the settings. \
+**Severity Scale**: 4

     As earlier